EdmondSim1010/edmondsim1010.github.io/README.md

 ## Technology Stack

-This website was built using a curated set of modern and widely-adopted front-end technologies.
+This website was built using a set of modern and widely-adopted front-end technologies.

 *   **HTML5:** Used for the semantic structure and content of the website.
 *   **CSS3:** A custom stylesheet (`styles.css`) is used for specific design choices, such as the hero overlay, card styling, and color scheme, that go beyond the default Bootstrap framework.